andrewsmallbone/phatio-ideas/index.md

 :	Ideas for what to do with phatIO's keyboard simulation

-Planned but not coded or documented.
+Planned but code not completed coded or documented.

 *	Using the MAX7219LED display driver.
 *	Using the HD44780.
+*	Displaying Web Scraped data.

 ##Contribution